ksator/machine_learning_with_HealthBot/README.md

 Please read first the file [machine_learning_101.pdf](machine_learning_101.pdf)

+## Classification

+Classification categorizes data points into the desired class.
+There is a distinct number of classes.
+Classes are sometimes called targets, labels or categories

+Takes as input a training set and output a classifier which predict the class for any new data point

 ##  Iris flower data set

 It has data to quantify the morphologic variation of Iris flowers of three related species.